dslm4515/MLFS-pkgtool/README.md

  <li>which </li>
 </ul>

-Instructions for building the toolchain will include thw above.
+Instructions for building the toolchain will include the above.

 Structure